-As a result, our borough-wide attainment at GCSE and A-level continues to rise and exceeds the national average, year after year.
+As a result our borough-wide attainment at GCSE exceeds the national average, year after year.

 It's also a place where we value each child as an individual, helping them to flourish personally, socially and spiritually, and develop their understanding of the world around them and their place within it.
 This guide should provide you with the information you need when considering which school you would like your child to attend next September.